utkuturk/freq_derivational_sa/atmaca_data/README.md

     * Inflectional: -(y)I *accusative*
 * N$_{subject}$ = 214, N$_{item-per-suffix}$ = 3, N$_{trial}$ = 54,  N$_{filler}$ = 54
 * Latin square
 * `acceptability_df.rds` is the processed dataframe.
-14% of the trials is excluded.
+14% of the trials are excluded.
     * 9 participants are excluded due to overall filler accuracy lower than 70%.
     * Trials that were answered faster than 2 seconds.
     * Trials that were answered slower than 20 seconds.